alephium/www/src/content/homepage.md

   numbersSection:
     title: 'Some numbers'
     subtitle: >-
-      We're focusing on efficiency, security and scalability.
-We took our time to make sure we transform theory to actual technologies.
+      We're passionate and committed to outstanding quality in everything we do.
+We took the necessary time to transform theory to actual technologies.
     columns:
       - number: '16'
         description: 'shards running on mainnet.'
       - number: '100MB'
         description: 'of RAM needed by the full node.
 Runs on a Raspberry-PI.'
-      - number: '3 years'
+      - number: '>3 years'
-        description: 'of "under the radar" R&D.'
+        description: 'of R&D.'
 usabilitySection:
   title: 'Usability'
   subtitle: 'Designed for humans.'
   description: >-
     Our wallet is only the first step.
-We want to make blockchain accessible to anyone.
-Technology and complexity should be out of the way while remaining accessible.
+The intricate and innovative parts of technology should be at reach, without becoming an obstacle to accessibility and usability.
+Alephium aims at placing the user at the center, regardless of their skills.
   button:
     text: 'Get the wallet'
     url: 'https://github.com/alephium/alephium-wallet/releases'